 If you've checked into a hotel recently, it's quite possible that you have seen a bed scarf — although you may not have known it was called that.
 A bed scarf is simply a piece of material draped over the foot of a bed.
 It may also be referred to as a partial coverlet.

 Why hotels and other places that cater to overnight guests have adopted bed scarves is another matter.
 The first time I noticed a bed scarf was in a cabin on a ship.

 Since space is tight in a stateroom, most passengers heave their suitcase on top of the bed to unpack.
 Functional rather than pretty, that ship's bed scarf was a strip of vinyl placed to protect the bedspread from being soiled by dirt that the wheels and bottom of luggage may have picked up during transit.

 Regardless of the material, do not use a bed scarf as clothing or as a cover for you.
 It is typically the dirtiest item on the bed and should be removed and put aside by you or a maid at turndown.

 The Sudden Popularity of the Bed Scarf

-Not so long ago, hotels throughout the land covered their beds in bedspreads in prints, patterns, solids, chenille, quilted fabrics.
-And then they stopped, replacing them with solid-colored sheets, usually pure white, and topped that with a bed scarf.
+Not so long ago, hotels throughout the land covered their beds in bedspreads in prints, patterns, solids, chenille, quilts and other fabrics.
+Then they stopped, replacing them with solid-colored sheets, usually pure white, and topped those with a duvet and bed scarf.